Pep Chavarría

-Josep María "Pep" Chavarría Pérez (born 10 April 1998) is a Spanish professional footballer who plays for Rayo Vallecano as a left-back.
+Josep María "Pep" Chavarría Pérez (born 10 April 1998) is a Spanish professional footballer who plays as a left-back for club Chelsea.

 Career

 Early career

-Chavarría was born in Figueres, Girona, Catalonia, and finished his formation with UE Figueres.
-On 10 September 2016, aged just 18, he made his first team debut by playing the last 11 minutes of a 4–0 Tercera División away loss against CF Peralada.
+Chavarría was born in Figueres, Girona, Catalonia, and underwent his development with the local club.
+On 10 September 2016, aged just 18, he made his first team debut by playing the last 11 minutes of a 4–0 Tercera División away loss against Peralada.

-On 10 July 2018, after becoming a starter for Figueres, Chavarría moved to Segunda División B side UE Olot.
-He scored his first senior goal on 10 November 2018, netting the opener in a 2–1 away win against Villarreal CF B.
+On 10 July 2018, after becoming a starter for Figueres, Chavarría moved to Segunda División B side Olot.
+He scored his first senior goal on 10 November 2018, netting the opener in a 2–1 away win against Villarreal B.

-Zaragoza
+Real Zaragoza

-On 25 August 2020, Chavarría agreed to a four-year contract with Real Zaragoza in Segunda División.
-He made his professional debut on 26 September, starting in a 2–2 home draw against UD Las Palmas.
+On 25 August 2020, Chavarría agreed to a four-year contract with Real Zaragoza in the Segunda División.
+He made his professional debut on 26 September, starting in a 2–2 home draw against Las Palmas.

-Chavarría scored his first professional goal on 19 December 2020, netting the winner in a 1–0 home success over CD Lugo.
+Chavarría scored his first professional goal on 19 December 2020, netting the winner in a 1–0 home success over Lugo.

 Rayo Vallecano

 On 31 August 2022, Chavarría signed a five-year deal with La Liga side Rayo Vallecano.

-On the 24 September 2025, Chavarría would score a long shot against Atlético Madrid in the 46th minute of the game.
-The goal had an xG of 0.01.
+He scored his first goal for the club in a 2–1 victory over Osasuna on 20 April 2024.
+On 24 September 2025, Chavarría scored a long-range shot in a 3–2 away defeat against Atlético Madrid.

+Chelsea

+On 12 August 2026, Chavarría joined Premier League club Chelsea on a five-year contract for an initial £16.3 million, plus £1.7 million in possible add-ons.